Optimal Multithreaded Batch-Parallel 2-3 Trees: Parallel Computation Model

 We can now define work and span of a (terminating) multithreaded computation.
-This allows us to capture the intrinsic costs incurred by the computation itself, separate from the costs of any multithreaded program using it. \begin{defn}[Computation Work/Span] Take any multithreaded computation on $p$ processors that is captured by an execution DAG $C$.
-The \textbf{work} taken by $C$ is the total weight $w$ of $C$ where each node is weighted by the time taken to execute it.
-The \textbf{span} taken by $C$ is the maximum weight $s$ of nodes in $C$ on any (directed) path in $C$. \end{defn} Note that work/span is \textbf{\textit{subadditive}} across subcomputations, so performance bounds for algorithms and data structures in this model are \textbf{\textit{composable}}.
+This allows us to capture the intrinsic costs incurred by the computation itself, separate from the costs of any multithreaded program using it. \begin{defn}[Subcomputation Work/Span] Take any multithreaded computation on $p$ processors with execution DAG $E$, and any subcomputation $C$ (identified with a subset of the nodes in $E$).
+The \textbf{work} taken by $C$ is the total weight of $C$.
+The \textbf{span} taken by $C$ is the maximum possible total weight of the nodes in $C$ that lie on any (directed) path in $E$. \end{defn} Note that work/span is \textbf{\textit{subadditive}} across subcomputations, so performance bounds for algorithms and data structures in this model are \textbf{\textit{composable}}.
 Moreover, all the algorithms and data structures in this paper achieve the stated work/span bounds independent of the scheduler.